MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 reconstruction time, information gain, and artificial intelligence.
-Placing Monalisa in that picture allows in particular to understand the intuition that motivated the design of our toolbox: to efficiently consume a maximum amount of energy with a high performance computer (HPC).
+Placing Monalisa in that picture allows in particular to understand the intuition that motivated the design of our toolbox: to efficiently consume a maximum amount of energy with a high-performance computer (HPC).

 What we do in fact in this text is an analogy between a heat engine and a computer.
-In particular, we find a way to describe a computer performing an MRI reconstruction in the same way that a heat engine is compressing an ideal gaz in a cylinder.
+In particular, we find a way to describe a computer performing an MRI reconstruction in the same way that a heat engine is compressing an ideal gas in a cylinder.
 We try to describe an iterative reconstruction as a machine that compresses the space of the dynamical variables of the reconstruction, and thus lowering the entropy of the computer memory in the same way that a each engine can lower the entropy of an ideal gas.

 As the reader will notice, this discussion can be applied to any iterative algorithm that solves an inverse problem.
-The MRI reconstruction process is used here as a representent example for any iterative inverse-problem solving process.
+The MRI reconstruction process is used here as a representant example for any iterative inverse-problem solving process.
-Given the generality of the statments exposed in this discussion, we can consider it as an attempt to formulate a classical (non-quantum) physical theory of information.
+Given the generality of the statements exposed in this discussion, we can consider it as an attempt to formulate a classical (non-quantum) physical theory of information.
 In the discussion section, we will make some connection with the of **Landauer's principle**, which makes the bridge